ZcashFoundation/zebra/book/src/dev/rfcs/0009-zebra-client.md

 - authenticate queries for a particular viewing key by proving knowledge of the viewing key (requires crypto). this could allow public access to the client endpoint

+- Use Unified Addresses only, no legacy addrs.

 <!-- Think about what the natural extension and evolution of your proposal would -->
 <!-- be and how it would affect Zebra and Zcash as a whole.
 Try to use this -->